 The second trend is the increasing pervasiveness of wireless data networks in the home.
 Nowadays, most people either have a wireless home network or know someone who does.
 It’s safe to say that in the not-too-distant future, wireless home networks will be as common as wired telephones.

 I bring up these two trends because of their inevitable convergence.
-It’s only a matter of time before your average consumer realizes that if they have all their music stored in a format that can be sent over a wireless network, they should be able to listen to
+It’s only a matter of time before your average consumer realizes that if they have all their music stored in a format that can be sent over a wireless network, they should be able to listen to any of their music anywhere in their home at any time.

 Several companies have attempted to bring this convergence to the masses, including Apple via its AirPort Express with AirTunes, Slim Devices with its Squeezebox, and Roku with its SoundBridge units.
 But each of these systems has significant flaws—an AirPort Express system can only play to a single room and has no screen; the Roku units can’t sync across multiple rooms; and the Squeezebox, which probably does the most right, still doesn’t make it easy to navigate large music collections.
 The market is ripe for a product that does the whole-house-music thing right.

-network means that each access point is both a receiver and transmitter/repeater, so removing any one device won’t affect the rest of the network.)
+Into this market Sonos has released its new Digital Music System.
+Billed as “All your digital music.
+All over your house,” the Digital Music System aims to do just that by creating a mesh wireless network with access points—called ZonePlayers—in as many or as few rooms as you prefer.
+(A mesh network means that each access point is both a receiver and transmitter/repeater, so removing any one device won’t affect the rest of the network.)
 Each ZonePlayer can be controlled independently of the others, or you can sync all of them up for full-house entertainment.
 The result?
 The music you want in whatever rooms you want it.
 The whole-house-music thing done right.

 But I’m getting ahead of myself here.
 First, let’s talk about the hardware of the Digital Music System, which consists of two types of components: ZonePlayers (each officially called a ZonePlayer ZP100) and Controllers (each formally known as a Sonos Controller CR100).